tailorvj/next-gitpod-starter/README.md

-# Based on Next Gitpod Starter for Next.js 14 by Tailor VJ
+# Next Gitpod Starter for Next.js 14 by Tailor VJ

 This is based on a template configured for ephemeral cloud development environments on [Gitpod](https://www.gitpod.io/).